-Homeowners with a significant chunk of equity in their homes can use a cash-out refinance to utilize some of that equity to fund home improvement projects.
+Homeowners with a significant chunk of equity in their homes can use a cash-out refinance for home improvement by using equity.
 To qualify, homeowners must have a decent FICO® Score and a clean credit history.
 The process is similar to a purchase mortgage application because a cash-out refinance creates a new mortgage on the home.

 Weatherization Assistance Programs

 Free weatherization programs offer financial help with certain types of improvements for heating, cooling and electrical systems, as well as purchasing new appliances with better energy efficiency.
 This type of funding is offered to low-income households through the Weatherization Assistance Program.

 The Bottom Line: Where There’s A Will, There’s A Way

 Home improvement projects can be expensive, but that shouldn’t stop homeowners from making their remodel hopes a reality.
 Your home is where you spend the majority of your time.
 Sometimes changes are necessary to make your home habitable, useful and safe for your family.